+Once logged in, the Dashboard screen is presented.
 The left navigation pane contains the different available menu items used for the configuration of the Avaya SBCE.
 Verify that the status of the License State field is OK, indicating that a valid license is present.
 Contact an authorized Avaya sales representative if a license is needed.

-8.2.
-Device Management
+7.2.
+System Management

-To view current system information, select Device Management on the left navigation pane.
-In the reference configuration, the device named Avaya\SBCE is shown.
-The management IP address that was configured during installation is blurred out for security reasons; the current software version is shown.
+To view current system information, select System Management on the left navigation pane.
+A list of installed devices is shown in the Devices tab on the right pane.
+In the reference configuration, a single device named Avaya_SBCE is shown.
+The management IP address that was configured during installation is blurred out for security reasons, the current software version is shown.
 The management IP address needs to be on a subnet separate from the ones used in all other interfaces of the Avaya SBCE, segmented from all VoIP traffic.
 Verify that the Status is Commissioned, indicating that the initial installation process of the device has been previously completed, as shown on the screen below.

 To view the network configuration assigned to the Avaya SBCE, click View on the screen above.
 The System Information window is displayed, containing the current device configuration and network settings.
-Note that DNS configuration is required for this solution.

-The highlighted IP addresses in the System Information screen shown above are the ones used for the SIP trunk to Clearcom and are the ones relevant to these Application Notes.
+The highlighted IP addresses in the System Information screen are the ones used for the SIP trunk to Clearcom and are the ones relevant to these Application Notes.
 Other IP addresses assigned to the Avaya SBCE A1 and B1 interfaces are used to support remote workers and other SIP trunks, and they are not discussed in this document.
 Also note that for security purposes, any public IP addresses used during the compliance test have been masked in this document.